torrejonv/teranode/docs/services/blockAssembly.md

 4. **Creating Mining Candidates**:
     - The block assembly continuously creates mining candidates.
-    - A mining candidate is essentially a potential block that includes all the subtrees known up to that time.
+    - A mining candidate is essentially a potential block that includes all the subtrees known up to that time, built on top of the longest honest chain.
     - This candidate block is then submitted to the mining module of the node.

 5. **Mining Process**: